Training your dog? Here’s how to establish yourself as a positive leader!

 - Try to make sure all commands are used in with conjunction with the dog’s name, especially when you have more than one animal in the house!

-Author Bio: I’m passionate about animal welfare.
-I’m a Dog Handler, Blogger, Treasurer SE Basset Hound and currently working in Dog Law.
-I’ve lived with dogs all of my life and after thinking that you can never get enough of a good thing I’ve decided to work with them!
-I’ve managed a boarding kennels for 5 years, and currently working in Dog Law.
-Lived with Beagles and Bassets and worked with a number of rescues such as Beagle Welfare and Basset Rescue.
-I’m involved in events and shows such as Discover Dogs, London Pet Show, Windsor Championship Show and Crufts.
+Mark is passionate about animal welfare.
+He's a Dog Handler, Blogger, Treasurer SE Basset Hound and currently working in Dog Law.
+Mark has lived with dogs his entire life, and after realizing that you can never get enough of a good thing he decided to work with them!
+He managed a boarding kennels for five years and has worked with a number of rescues such as Beagle Welfare and Basset Rescue.
+He is involved in events and shows such as Discover Dogs, London Pet Show, Windsor Championship Show and Crufts.